 - The tripod feels very sturdy with very minimum shake – possibly one of the best in the category.

-- One feature that we really liked are the leg locks and how they operate.
-Right out of the box you just need to twist them a bit and the leg opens all the way down – no other tripod that we tested so far does that and that includes much more expensive Gitzo tripods – it really saves you time pulling the legs (and you do have 9 sections to pull each time although there are way to speed things up a bit).
+- One feature that we really liked is the leg locks and how they operate.
+Right out of the box you just need to twist them a bit and the leg opens all the way down – no other tripod that we tested so far does that and that includes much more expensive Gitzo tripods – it really saves you time pulling the legs (and you do have 9 sections to pull each time although there is the way to speed things up a bit).

-- The tripod has simple built in spikes which you release by twisting the feet – the advantage is that you will never lose the cover since there is no cover.
+- The tripod has simple built-in spikes which you release by twisting the feet – the advantage is that you will never lose the cover since there is no cover.
 The disadvantage – the spikes are shorter than those of some other manufacturers like the Genesis C3 that we tested here recently.

 - The leg angle mechanism is pretty good – definitely better than the Genesis but not as good as that of some of the premium tripods.
 You have 3 open angles options that you can choose by pulling the leg inwards and pushing the leg angle bottom.

-- The most open angle close to the ground – requires an additional part – we would prefer if Sirui would find a way around this that will not require this part which can easily get lost.
-On the upside the tripod does sit very (very) close to the ground in this position and is very stable.
+- The most open-angle close to the ground – requires an additional part – we would prefer if Sirui would find a way around this that will not require this part which can easily get lost.
+On the upside, the tripod does sit very (very) close to the ground in this position and is very stable.

-- At the bottom of the center column you have a nice and relatively large removable hook with an internal spring – certainly one of the best implementations that we have seen.
-What you do not get in this model is a monopod option (which Sirui does offer on a few of its other tripods) and a horizontal center column option which Sirui only offers as a separate accessory.
+- At the bottom of the center column, you have a nice and relatively large removable hook with an internal spring – certainly one of the best implementations that we have seen.
+What you do not get in this model is a monopod option (which Sirui does offer on a few of its other tripods) and a horizontal center column option that Sirui only offers as a separate accessory.

-Great caryying bag
+Great carrying bag

 Even before we received the T-2204X we knew from reading reviews online, that Sirui has fantastic products.
-However online reviews can sometimes be over enthusiastic with little base for comparison.
+However online reviews can sometimes be over-enthusiastic with little base for comparison.

 Having used a LOT of tripods over the past few months of working on the current tripods and heads review series from different manufacturers and price points, we can tell you unequivocally that the T-2204X is a superb product, not just for its price range but across the board.